alexellis/k3sup/README.md

 * `--k3s-version` - set the specific version of k3s, i.e. `v0.9.1`
 - `--ipsec` - Enforces the optional extra argument for k3s: `--flannel-backend` option: `ipsec`
 * `--print-command` - Prints out the command, sent over SSH to the remote computer
+* `--datastore` - used to pass a SQL connection-string to the `--datastore-endpoint` flag of k3s.
+You must use [the format required by k3s in the Rancher docs](https://rancher.com/docs/k3s/latest/en/installation/ha/).

 See even more install options by running `k3sup install --help`.